iossifovlab/gpf/docs/grr_workflow.md

 ### How to make a small change in a resource in GRR

-Let say we want to change the description of a `hg38/scores/score9` resource.
+Let's say we want to change the description of a `hg38/scores/score9` resource.

 1. Clone the Git GRR repository.
-Since we do not change any of the large resource we do not need the checkout the DVC repository.
+Since we do not change any of the large resource files we do not need to check out the DVC repository.

 2. Run the `index` command for the resource with `--use-dvc`: